outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

    2. Instances can dynamically join (get a share from other instances) and/or leave (i.e. die) a group (its partitions are transferred to others).

    By the way, consumer group has a unique identifier that is [created by Java consumer API](https://stackoverflow.com/q/43118671), *not* by ZooKeeper or Kafka producer.
+9. Early versions of Kafka depends on *external* Zookeeper.
+Recent Kafka has built Zookeeper into release packages.
+More aggressively, Kafka (>= 2.8.0) can [run without Zookeeper](https://kafka.apache.org/quickstart), with self-managed quorum (e.g. Kafka Raft).

 # [Deployment](https://progressive-code.com/post/17/Setup-a-Kafka-cluster-with-3-nodes-on-CentOS-7)